 This makes Spot Instances the most affordable pricing model.
 As such, it’s a great solution for applications that need low compute prices to be profitable.

 This pricing model does come with a major drawback, though.
 Because it’s based on spare capacity, AWS can terminate it at any time.
-In this case, you’ll get 2-minute notice that your instance will be terminated.
+In this case, you’ll get a 2-minute notice that your instance will be terminated.
 As a result, it could be less flexible and more complex to manage.

 The final pricing model is AWS’s Dedicated Hosts.
 As the name implies, you’ll pay for a server dedicated just to you.
 In turn, AWS takes care of maintenance and updates.